tpaviot/ProcessScheduler/doc/indicator.rst

 Indicator values are computed by the solver, and are part of the solution.
 If the solution rendered as a matplotlib Gantt chart, the indicator values are displayed on the upper right corner of the chart.

 Indicators can also be bounded, although it is optional to do so.
-Imagin, for instance, an indicator that can only assume values from 0 to 100.
+Imagine, for instance, an indicator that can only assume values from 0 to 100.
 Then, if we are maximizing (or minimizing) this indicator in our problem, we want the solver to know that 100 (or 0) is the best value it can achieve.
 Therefore, we would write:

 .. code-block:: python